 How Is Child Support Determined?

-Under New York law, the non-primary parent is required to pay child support to the primary parent.
-Child support is mandatory until the child turns 21 years old or is emancipated, and is determined by a standard formula.
+Under New York law, the non-primary parent is required to pay child support to the primary parent until the child turns 21 years old or is emancipated.
+The payment amount is determined by a standard formula.
 The courts will also consider expenses such as extra-curricular activity expenses, insurance and education costs such as tuition if the child attends private school.

 Many parents, however, come to a customized agreement that works for their unique situations.
 For example, some parents may agree that support will continue for four consecutive years after high school to cover college expenses.
 Such arrangements may entail one parent pays more than his or her share for a time, but also allows parents to keep control of their finances.